 Exposure to Light

 It’s best to store bagged products out of direct sunlight.
-The sunlight will degrade the woven polyethylene bags over time, as well as heating and drying out the product.
+The sunlight will degrade the woven polypropylene bags over time, as well as heating and drying out the product.
 If bags are stored outside, try to place them to the north side of a building, but be sure that they are not under a drip edge.

 Temperature